gnolang/gnonative/goserver/README.md

 # Go server

+This Go executable run a Gnomobile service.## Run the service

+`go run ./goserver udp`

+or

+`go run ./goserver udp`

-This Go executable run a Gnomobile service.
-The gRPC server prints the port it listens to:
+The gRPC server prints the TCP address/socket path it listens to:

-`2023-11-29T13:59:22.566+0100    INFO    service/service.go:231  createTcpGrpcServer: gRPC server listens to    {"port": 58748}`
+`server UDS path: xxx` or `server TCP address: xxx`

+To close it, press Ctrl+C in the terminal.

-## Run the service
+## Usage

 `go run ./goserver`

-To close it, press Ctrl+C in the terminal.